The menhirs of Sardinia and the cult of the ancestors

 The double dagger

-The dagger of the male statue-menhir is double, since it consists of two triangular blades pointing outwards.
-However, it is not clear if the left portion is just a handle, as it is sharper and lacks the ‘V’ sign that marks the opposite half.
-Then, the weapon would be not different from the copper one used by coeval cultures in Northern Italy, such as at Remedello11.
+A dagger known as a “double” appears in the lower part of the male statue-menhirs, as it seems to consist of two opposing triangular blades.
+However, it is not clear if the left portion is just a handle, given that It is sharper and lacks the “V” sign that marks the other half.
+In that case, the weapon would be no different to the copper ones used by contemporary cultures in northern Italy, such as those found at Remedello12.

 The dawn of a new world

-The Chalcolithic introduced a new world in which the ancient Sardinians experienced an increase in resources, wealth and trade, but also conflicts and, since then, the arrival of new peoples from the sea.
-From the Europe came the peoples of Monte Claro and the later Campaniform culture.
-The space they belonged to therefore had to be guarded in its material component: megalithic enclosures were erected, as at Monte Baranta (2500 – 2200 BC), and stone buildings began to be constructed to control the territory and natural resources.
-These were the preconditions that led to the birth of a different cultural facies, which change Sardinia forever; at the dawn of a new world, the Nuragic civilisation arose.
+The changes of the Eneolithic accompanied the ancient Sardinians in an era marked by conflicts and the arrival of peoples from the sea.
+The peoples of Monte Claro came from the continent, followed later by the Bell Beaker culture.
+The territory therefore had to be protected by megalithic enclosures such as those at Monte Baranta (2500–2200 BC).
+Furthermore, stone buildings were erected to control territory and natural resources.
+These conditions led to the spread of a different culture that would change Sardinia forever: at the dawn of a new world, the Nuragic civilisation arose.

 Samuele Corrente Naso